Joint Verification and Reranking for Open Fact Checking Over Tables: Neural Verification

 \paragraph{Joint reranking and verification}

-For the joint reranking and verification approach, we assume that a \textit{best} table for answering each query which can be used to learn a ranking function.
-We model this as selecting the right table from $D_q$, e.g. through a categorical variable $s$.
+For the joint reranking and verification approach, we assume that a \textit{best} table for answering each query is given and can be used to learn a ranking function.
+We model this as selecting the right table from $D_q$, e.g., through a categorical variable $s$ that indicates which table should be selected.
 We then learn a joint probability of $s$ and the truth value of the claim $v$ over the tables for a given query.
-Since there is one correct table and one correct truth value, $p(s, v | q, D_q)$ is also a categorical distribution.
-As such we let:
+Assuming that $s$ and $v$ are independent, $p(s, v | q, D_q)$ is also a categorical distribution with one correct outcome that can be optimized for (that is, one correct pair of table and truth value).
+As such, we let:

 Where $W: \mathbb{R}^{2n} \to \mathbb{R}^2$ is an MLP and $\sigma$ is the softmax function.
-At train time, we correspondingly obtain one cross-entropy term per query.
+At train time, we obtain one cross-entropy term corresponding to $p(s, v | q, D_q)$ per query.
 At test time, we marginalize over $s$ to obtain a final truth value: This formulation has the additional benefit of also allowing us to make a prediction on which table matches the query.
 We can do so by marginalizing over $v$:

 With this loss, we train the model by substituting for $D_q$ a set $D^*_q$ containing wherein the gold table is guaranteed to appear.
 We ensure this by replacing the lowest-scored retrieved table in $D_q$ with the gold table whenever it has not been retrieved.